Below are some of the opportunities we typically have available throughout the year.

 Special Event Support

-You’ll help coordinate, decorate, assist with registration, greet guests, and set up for Memories in the Making art auction, Reason to Hope luncheon/breakfast, and/or the Walk to End Alzheimer's.
+You’ll help coordinate, decorate, assist with registration, greet guests, and set up for Memories in the Making art auction, The Longest Day, RivALZ Blondes vs. Brunettes, and/or the Walk to End Alzheimer's.

 Support Group Facilitator

 The primary duty of the volunteer is to guide a meeting for persons who are caring for someone who has Alzheimer’s disease or a related dementia.
 Groups meet once a month on set days and at set times.
 Facilitate discussions, welcome newcomers; ensure opportunities for participation among the members of the group and complete minor administrative tasks.
 Knowledge of the disease and care-giving issues (personal or professional) is required.
-Ability to maintain confidentiality is essential.
 Bilingual skills welcome.
-Two hour Support Group Facilitator Training is required.

 Memories in the Making Facilitator

 In coordination with a trained care center staff person, plans and facilitates a weekly art group for individuals diagnosed with dementia.
 Some art background preferred.
 Understanding of dementia and Alzheimer’s disease is helpful, as is a sensitivity to the feelings of others and the ability to read body language.
-Facilitator must not be a direct caretaker to a participant in the group.
-Ability to maintain confidentiality is essential.
 Bilingual skills welcome.
 One-day training is offered several times a year.
-Groups meet once a week (consistency is important); commitment is usually about 2 hours each week.
+Groups meet once a week; commitment is usually about 2 hours each week.

-Refine your presentation skills; become familiar with several different educational programs related to Alzheimer's Disease and then be available to deliver presentations to a variety of groups in our community.
+Refine your presentation skills; become familiar with several different educational programs related to Alzheimer's disease and then be available to deliver presentations to a variety of groups in our community.
 Bilingual skills welcome.
 Curriculum, power point slides, handouts provided for all events.
 Speaking engagements are offered in areas throughout Colorado and at a variety of days and times.
 Training available in 1 session (approx. 8 hours) at your local office followed by observation of first class.
-Two online classes are completed prior to attending training.
+Four hours of online classes are completed prior to attending training.

-Assist with discussion groups, music programs, and other social activities for individuals with early stage Alzheimer’s and their care partners.
-Knowledge of the disease (personal or professional) and the challenges faced in the early stages is required.
-Ability to maintain confidentiality is essential.
-Bilingual skills welcome.
-Training and orientation to activities is completed by staff in the local office.
+Lend a hand with lively discussion groups, music programs, and other socially engaging activities for individuals with early-stage Alzheimer’s and their care partners.
+Knowledge of the disease (personal or professional) and the challenges faced in the early stages is indispensable.
+Capacity to maintain confidentiality is needed.
+Bilingual (English/Spanish) skills welcome!
+Training and orientation for activities is completed by staff in the local office.